 Business Accelerators support early-stage and start-up businesses through investment, short-term mentoring and training.

-A Business Accelerator’s long-term goal is to help the businesses it supports grow and become profitable quickly, as well as make a return on its investment.
+A Business Accelerator’s long-term goals are to help the businesses it supports to grow and become profitable quickly, and to make a return on its investment.

 What training and support do Business Accelerators provide?

 Business Accelerators all offer slightly different support and training opportunities.
 However, they tend to follow a similar format and structure.

 Alongside equity investment, an Accelerator will typically provide access to things like:

 - a location or office for your business to use as a base throughout the programme